 Diverse technologies and protocols have flourished at all layers except for the network layer, in which the Internet Protocol (IP) provides basic naming and addressing capability.
-If a novel service or device is built to fit into a particular layer L, does not require a change to the layer directly below L, and allows L to continue to provide the necessary functionality to the layer directly above L, it can be deployed without a lengthy, painful redesign of the entire network.
+A novel service or device that is designed to fit into a particular layer L can be deployed without a lengthy, painful redesign of the entire network as long as the new service or device does not require a change to the layer directly below L or interfere with L's ability to provide the necessary functionality to the layer directly above L,.